 - · Jigsaw Homes Midlands

 - · Jigsaw Homes North

 - · Jigsaw Homes Tameside

 - · Jigsaw Support

-As measured by financial turnover, Jigsaw is the 31st largest housing group in the country1.
-The turnover of the Group's principal members during 2021/22 is shown in Figure 1 on the current page.
+As measured by financial turnover, Jigsaw is the 33rd largest housing group in the country1.
+The turnover of the Group's principal members during 2022/23 is shown in Figure 1 on this page.